S-Dorfman/S-Dorfman/README.md

 -->

 - 😺 I have recently graduated from a Software Engineering Bootcamp.
-- 🔭 I’m currently working on a Workout Tracker App and expanding my skillset in general.
+- 🔭 I’m currently working on a Workout Tracker App and expanding my developer skillset.
 - 🔍 I'm looking for a position in software development.
 - 🌎 Located in NYC.
-- 💪 Fun fact: When I'm not coding you can find me at the gym.
+- 💪 When I'm not coding you can find me at the gym.
+- ⚡ Fun fact: I'm multilingual 🇺🇸🇩🇪🇮🇱🇪🇦

 ## Languages and Tools
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)